achtaitaipai/odyc-doc/src/content/doc/2-logic--3-game-state/en.md

 ## <Emoji src="🎛️" /> `updateFilter`

-You can update the current filter settings using the `updateFilter` method.
+You can update the current filter settings with the `updateFilter` method.

-It accepts an object containing only the **settings to update** (all other settings remain unchanged).
+It takes an object containing **the settings to modify** (the others will remain unchanged).

 ```js
 const game = createGame({